 In this plan, the built-in workstation proves that a flex space doesn’t need to be an entire room to be impactful.
 This desk area thoughtfully maximizes the square footage of the unit, creating more purposeful space.
 The desk can be used as a workstation, cocktail bar, or a small crafting area.

 The fourth way we have integrated flexible space provides a creative solution to the challenge of designing a functional corner in a large building.
 We utilized what would have been extra corridor space to incorporate a flex room into this one-bedroom plan to increase rentable square footage.
-This creates a more functional one-bedroom option, while also eliminating an oversized utility closet or a large space in the corridor that would need to be furnished.
+This creates a more functional one-bedroom option while eliminating an oversized utility closet or a large space in the corridor that would need to be furnished.

 There are numerous ways to incorporate flexible, purposeful areas into floor plans for residents to personalize.
-These thoughtful design inclusions can help generate increased rental rates, faster lease-up, and improved quality of living for residents.
+These thoughtful design inclusions can help generate increased rental rates, faster lease-ups, and improved quality of living for residents.
 If you’d like to learn more about the value of flexible spaces and how to make room for them, we’d love to connect!
 Give us a call at 303-832-4474.